Written by

 And we're sure this is legal?

-Arizona's a one-party consent state, so recording’s okay as long as one party on the call is aware of it, and that’s us.
+Arizona's a one-party consent state, so we can record without telling him.
 And now we have a recording of him admitting to criminal fraud against his wife, so we have an ethical responsibility to report it to the authorities.
 It's still a mess, but at least Larissa Hess will have a shot at a fair divorce against her jerk-ass husband.

 There's a notification chime on Jenny's phone.
 She checks it.